-Our team of dedicated family law attorneys could review your case to see if you might be eligible for child support.
-They could also provide information on how courts decide support payment amounts and the other various factors that influence child support decisions.
+Our team of dedicated family law attorneys can review your case to see if you might be eligible for child support.
+Our Buckhead child support lawyers can also provide information on how courts typically decide support payment amounts and the other various factors that influence these decisions.

-By default, either parent may be eligible for child support in Georgia.
-Courts usually determine eligibility based on financial capacity and other related factors, such as the amount an individual spends with their child.
+By default, either parent may be eligible for child support in Buckhead.
+Georgia courts usually determine eligibility based on financial capacity and other related factors, such as the amount of time an individual spends with their child.

-Other relevant aspects of childcare such as travel expenses, availability of Social Security benefits, and benefits from public assistance programs may also impact a court’s calculation of child support, according to Official Code of Georgia Annotated §19-6-15.
-A Buckhead child support lawyer could provide further information on how courts may calculate support payments in any given situation.
+Other relevant aspects of childcare such as travel expenses, availability of Social Security benefits, and benefits from public assistance programs, may also impact a court’s calculation of child support, according to Official Code of Georgia Annotated §19-6-15.
+A local lawyer can provide further insight on how courts may calculate support payments in any given situation.

 Depending on the circumstances of a case, courts may issue temporary child support orders that provide support during divorce proceedings up until the divorce is finalized.
-Courts generally issue such orders if they believe the parent with custody of the child needs support payments in order to remain financially independent during divorce proceedings.
+Courts generally issue such orders if they believe the parent with custody of the child needs support payments in order to remain financially independent during their pending divorce.

 Parents may also petition for child support modifications if they feel they are either paying too much or receiving too little monetary support.
 Under O.C.G.A. §19-6-15, a parent may petition for a modification in the following situations: